 Their lips met.

 She expected force and clumsiness.
-Knew she would feel his awkward passion and be appalled.
+Knew she'd feel his awkward passion and be appalled.

 She was wrong.
 His lips were sweet.

-Moments later, he pulled away.
-Looked at her in amazement.
+Moments later, he pulled away and looked at her in amazement.

 "I'll never love you," she said tonelessly.

-"Of course not," he agreed as he began to gather the items she had selected from Joyce's things.
-He turned to her as if nothing had happened.
+"Of course not."
+He began to gather the items she'd selected from Joyce's things as if nothing had happened.
 "You want these in your room?"

 She could only nod.

-He stood up, kept talking.
+He stood up and kept talking.
 "Tara got home a bit ago."